quintinbland/sf_housing_rental_analysis/README.md

 * Data Story:
     - As rental income increases, sale prices remain mostly stable.
-For all neighborhoods, gross rent outpaced sales price per square foot.Neighborhoods with a steady sale price per square foot, or a sale price that decreases with respect to gross rent would be good investments.
+For all neighborhoods, gross rent outpaced sales price per square foot.
+Neighborhoods with a steady sale price per square foot, or a sale price that decreases with respect to gross rent would be good investments.
 Hayes valley would be a good place to look at investment properties.
 The neighborhood's sales price is negatively correlated with average gross rent.

 ---